Mte90/espanso-typofixer/readme.md

 The words list are in the words folder in JSON format, the `generator.py` script generate the `.yml` files for the various languages.

-The `tools` folder includes some script to convert a CSV to JSON and remove duplicates.
+The `tools` folder includes some script to convert a CSV to JSON, remove duplicates, GUI to add new word (all based on SyntaxAutoFix).

 ## TODO